64kramsystem/saveriomiroddi.github.io/_posts/2018-04-16-Considerations-review-of-raspberry-pi-odroid-xu4-usage-as-home-server.md

 - improves the product based on community feedback
 - maintains official Ubuntu and Android distributions

-Again, the limitation must be kept in mind, however, when buying an Odroid product, a user has significant means of support.
+Hardkernel provides an Ubuntu 16.04 distribution (provided in both desktop and server versions), and an Android one.

-Odroid provides an Ubuntu 16.04 distribution (provided in both desktop and server versions), and an Android one.
+Again, the community limitation must be kept in mind - especially in the Linux case, it's not possible to know if the hardware support will be mainlined in the next years, and if not, what will happen to it.

 There is also an Armbian distribution (developed by the Armbian community).

 ### Usage impressions

 I was blown away by the XU4 as soon as I started using it.
-Actually, before: writing to the eMMC was ten times as fast as writing to a (class 10) micro SD (30 MB/s vs. 3 MB/s).
+Actually, even before: writing to the eMMC was an order of magnitude faster than writing to a (class 10) micro SD (30+ MB/s vs. 3+ MB/s).

 The XU4's performance is essentially comparable to a low-end desktop, in a tiny package that consumes up to 15 W. I consider this impressive.

-The amount of RAM (2 GiB) and the number of cores (8) allow a wide amount of operations to be performed; for example, one can build qBittorent (a relatively large C++ program) in a few minutes, with 8 parallel jobs.
+The amount of RAM (2 GiB) and the number of cores (8) allow a wide amount of operations to be performed; for example, one can build qBittorent (a mid-sized C++ program) in a few minutes, with 8 parallel jobs.

 For reference, one core (likely, one of the A15) bottlenecks the download bandwidth of a VPN connection at 100 MBit/s - five times as fast as the RPi 3B.